ethanspock/netmapper/README.md

 - Scans an IPv4 subnet (CIDR) using OS ping for host discovery.
 - Pulls MAC addresses from the ARP cache to enrich results.
-- Builds a simple topology: subnet → gateway → alive hosts.
+- Builds a layered tree topology: subnet → gateway → typed hosts.
-- Visualizes the graph with networkx + matplotlib embedded in Tkinter.
+- Visualizes with networkx + matplotlib embedded in Tkinter using device icons.
+ - Adds layered router grouping so hosts appear under their inferred router.

 Setup